nbakas/ANNBN.jl/ReadMe.md

 ## Regression

-Start with example in /test/n_variables.jl .
+Start with the example /test/n_variables.jl .
 You may change the generating function, or directly the input xx_train, yy_train, the number of observations, etc., and compare with other methods.

 ## Classification & Computer Vision

-Start with example in /test/MNIST/__MNIST.jl .
+Start with the example /test/MNIST/__MNIST.jl .
 You may exactly reproduce the results in Table 2 of the manuscript.
 The same structure is appropriate for other classification problems.